RustamyF/data-structure-Python/linked_list/README.md

     return False
 ```
 #### 4. get
+get operation will return the node with a certian index.
+For that we take a loop over the linked-list
+until we reach to the index node.
+We will have to check certian edge cases like if head nod is None or
+index provided is zero or larger than the length of the linked-list.
+The following code shows the get method.
 ```python
 def get(self, index):
     # check if head is None or index is below zero